 Thomas McConnell

 Tom McConnell is a litigation shareholder in Miller Starr Regalia’s Walnut Creek Office.
 His practice is primarily focused in the area of real estate law.
 Tom also handles complex business disputes.
 In particular, Tom’s focus is in commercial lease disputes of all varieties.
-He represents property owners and managers as well as several national retail tenants.
-Although Tom has over thirty years of trial and arbitration experience, he prides himself on engineering practical solutions to his client's problems, often leading to quick, cost-efficient results.
+He represents property owners and managers as well as one national retail tenant who Tom represents in all of its commercial disputes throughout the State of California.
+Although Tom has nearly 40 years of trial and arbitration experience, he prides himself on engineering practical solutions to his client's problems, often leading to quick, cost-efficient results.

 Tom assumed a leadership role at Miller Starr Regalia even before becoming a shareholder in 1994.
 Starting as an associate, he ran the firm's summer clerk program for more than a decade and was actively involved in recruiting new attorneys.
 For many years, Tom served as the firm's hiring shareholder.
-Shortly after becoming a shareholder, Tom served as one of the business leaders of the firm by being elected to serve on the firm's Executive Committee.
-Since that time, Tom has served on the Risk Management Committee, Mentoring Committee, and Professional Development Committee.
-Tom is once again serving on the Executive Committee, which he has served on for the past six years, and is the former head of the Litigation Department.
+Shortly after becoming a shareholder, Tom served as one of the business leaders of the firm by being elected to serve on the firm's Executive Committee and at this point has been a member of the firm’s Executive Committee for 17 years in total.
+In addition, Tom has served on the firm’s Compensation Committee for a decade as well as the Risk Management Committee, Mentoring Committee, and Professional Development Committee.
+Tom is also the former head of MSR’s Litigation Department.

 When Tom is not practicing law, he enjoys spending time with his wife Stephanie and his three adult sons.
-Tom managed his sons' various baseball teams for over 15 years and was in fact honored with the Manager of the Year Award from the Orinda Baseball Association ("OBA") in 2004.
-Even after his sons moved on to high school athletics, Tom served as the commissioner of the Bronco Division in OBA.
+Tom managed his sons' various baseball teams for over 15 years and was in fact honored with the Manager of the Year Award from the Orinda Baseball Association ("OBA") in 2004, an award he still cherishes to this day.
+As he eagerly awaits the potential opportunity to coach grandchildren, Tom spends most of his free time with Stephanie hiking or enjoying other forms of exercise and whenever possible, traveling.

 Education